elBukkit/MagicPlugin/MIGRATION.md

 ## 2.9.0

+ BIG BIG ONE:

+ The configuration files have been split up and reorganized, and magic.yml has been renamed to config.yml.
+ The defaults have moved to a separate folder, as have the data files (which you generally shouldn't edit).

+ Specific material list and block populator configurations have been moved into separate files for clarity.

+ Now would be a really good time to start with a clean, fresh install of Magic, and then re-apply your customizations, if any.

+ I am going to make a big effort from here out to keep the configuration format consistent, and only have a few things planned before 3.0.
+The new additive configuration system, if used properly (only change what you need to change) will make migration in the future much, much easier.

+ Also:

  Chests and signs are no longer indestructible.
 The undo system will save their contents (though not across a reload, yet).
  You can modify the indestructible material list in magic.yml.

+ Additionally, player data and image map data has changed, but this should be automatically migrated on first run.
+ Make sure you run some version of Magic 2.9.X before 3.0, I plan on removing the migration in 3.0.
+(Only really important if you have image maps).

 ## 2.8.9